Treatment of cholesterol problems

 - increased consumption of plants with the goal of eating more sterols and stanols (these are chemicals in vegetables)

-Most of the cholesterol in our bodies was made in our bodies.
+Most of the cholesterol in our bodies was made in our bodies; it is not from diet.
 The problem of dyslipidemia has attracted the attention of many scientists.
 A study conducted by the United Kingdom Lipid Clinics concluded that with diet alone, a mean body weight reduction of 1.8 percent was attained by 60% of people, leading to a 5 to 7 percent reduction of LCL-C. Some experts think LDL-C can be reduced by up to thirty percent with other diets.

 An additional study of people diagnosed with low levels of HDL-C and moderately raised levels of LDL-C arbitrarily assigned individuals into four groups of non-treatment, aerobic exercise, exercise and diet, or simply diet.
 The study results indicated no group attained a significant HDL-C change, however the LDL-C reductions were significant for both women and men for groups with combined exercise and diet or simply with diet, and for the group of men with diet and exercise as compared to solely exercise.
 These results reflect a common theme in the world of cholesterol treatment; it is a lot easier to reduce LDL-C levels than it is to raise HDL-C levels.